rashaade7/rashaade7/README.md

 - 👋 Hi, I’m @rashaade7
-- 👀 I’m interested in ascending career focused software support and engineering
+- 👀 I’m interested in an ascending career focused software support and engineering
 - 🌱 I’m currently learning SQL CSS HTML Javascript Python
 - 💞️ I’m looking to collaborate on the overall software development process
 - 📫 How to reach me https://www.linkedin.com/in/rashaad-elliott-225716185/